thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Streaming-Data.md

 ]
 ---

-To instantaneously receive data when it's received by TinySolution we can stream data.
+To instantaneously receive data we can stream it from TinySolution.
 Streaming is a add-on feature that builds on the [[Query Module|Querying Data]], this means functionality like filtering and time ranges apply as well.

 ## Stream data infinitely